dend/vaccine-appointment-finder/README.md

-# 💉 BC Vaccine Appointment Finder
+# 💉 BC COVID-19 Vaccine Appointment Finder

 To find a vaccine appointment in BC if you have one booked requires canceling the existing one.
 This tool allows finding all available vaccine appointments in a specified city in BC without canceling the existing time slot.
 I wrote about this in detail [in my blog post](https://den.dev/blog/vaccine/).

 ## FAQ

+### Does this tool allow me to pick which vaccine I will get?

+No. This is determined by the BC government.

 ### Does this tool guarantee an appointment slot?